rerun-io/rerun/examples/cpp/custom_collection_adapter/README.md

 is also a [`rerun::Collection`](https://ref.rerun.io/docs/cpp/latest/classrerun_1_1Collection.html?speculative-link) allowing you to ingest large amounts of data without a copy and the convenience custom adapters can provide.

-🚧 TODO(#4257): In the future, adapters will be able to provide simple data transformations like strides to be done as a borrow.
-🚧 TODO(#3977): We plan to provide adapters for common types from Eigen and OpenCV.

 To build it from a checkout of the repository (requires a Rust toolchain):
 ```bash